cdklabs/cdk-stacksets/API.md

 - *Type:* constructs.Construct

+The scope in which to define this StackSet.

 ---

 ##### `id`<sup>Required</sup> <a name="id" id="cdk-stacksets.StackSet.Initializer.parameter.id"></a>

 - *Type:* string

+The ID of the StackSet.

 ---

 ##### `props`<sup>Required</sup> <a name="props" id="cdk-stacksets.StackSet.Initializer.parameter.props"></a>

 - *Type:* <a href="#cdk-stacksets.StackSetProps">StackSetProps</a>

+The properties of the StackSet.

 ---